 TAG is a program that offers students guaranteed admissions to participating University of California.
 University of California campuses offer guaranteed admissions to students who meet specific requirements.
+Meet with a Laney Counselor to see if you meet UC TAG requirements.

-- University of California participating in TAG:
+University of California participating in TAG:

 - UC Davis

 - UC Irvine

 - UC Merced

 - UC Riverside

 - UC Santa Barbara

 - UC Santa Cruz

 Keep in mind: You can only apply for TAG to one UC campus.
-Visit http://admission.universityofcalifornia.edu/transfer/guarantee/formoreinformation about UC TAG.
+Visit http://admission.universityofcalifornia.

-UNIVERSITY OF CALIFORNIA -BERKELEY CAMPUS
+UNIVERSITY OF CALIFORNIA BERKELEY CAMPUS

-College of Letters and Science and Haas School of Business: Breadth Requirements
+College of Letters and Science and

+Haas School of Business: Breadth Requirements

 The Berkeley campus of the University of California is on the semester system.
 Transfer students with 60 or more transferable semester units who are admitted to the College of Letters and Science must have satisfied the essential skills in: (1) reading and composition, (2) foreign language, and (3) quantitative reasoning, prior to admission.
-Also the seven- course breadth requirement for courses outside the field of the major is required of all junior transfers.
+Also the sevencourse breadth requirement for courses outside the field of the major is required of all junior transfers.
 Students should make every effort to complete as many of the seven requirements as possible.
 Transfer students with 60 or more transferable semester unit who are admitted to the Haas School of Business must have satisfied seven-course breath requirement and major prerequisites.